 Since they’re engorged with blood, varicose veins may look enlarged and swollen.
 They may look like zigzags, and take on one of the following colors:

 Varicose veins can be painful.
 They may also make your legs feel:

-Pregnant women and women more than 50 years old may be more likely to get varicose veins.
-If you have obesity, you may also be prone to this condition.
+Pregnant people and people over 50 assigned female at birth may be more likely to get varicose veins.
+People with obesity may also be prone to this condition.

 Spider veins (telangiectasia)

-Spider veins are not green.
+Spider veins aren’t green.
 They appear as tiny, threadlike red or discolored lines under your skin, in areas such as your: